rustechs/16-711-PS1/README.md

 ## Part 3

 ## Part 4
 Local minima can be found for various initial guesses of link configurations.
-In order to try to find different local minima, n random initial guesses were generated for roll, pitch, and yaw for each link.
+In order to try to find different local minima, n random initial guesses were generated for roll, pitch, and yaw in each link. fmincon optimization was then run for each set of initial guesses.
+The roll, pitch, yaw matrix of the end effector was ranked based on minimum cost.
+The roll, pitch, and yaw of the end effector in conditions representing the lowest cost were all different.
+However, visual inspection of the 3D configuration appears to be the same for the cost minima.
+Therefore, the optimizer was able to find the absolute cost minima given a few different initial configurations.